ReetDhillonz30/Calculator-Sample-20-01/README.md

 by using above line entered text in editText will be cleared.
 Use this in onclick function of CLR button.

 :+1: Best of luck!
-Happy Coding :slight_smile:
+Happy Coding :simple_smile: